NathanaelSpecht/Engine/INSTALL.md

 ### Supported Operating Systems

 To compile TIS, type `make ubuntu` on Ubuntu, or `mingw32-make windows` on Windows.
-If TIS is free of errors, this should produce a program named "engine".
+If TIS is free of errors, this should produce a program named "engine", which can be run using `./engine`.

 ### Other